-RFC 5492 defines capabilities advertisement for the BGP peer.
-In addition, it is useful to be able to advertise BGP Next-Hop dependant capabilities, in particular for forwarding plane features.
-RFC 5492 is not applicable because the BGP peer may be different from the BGP Next-Hop, in particular when BGP Route Reflection is used.
-This document defines a mechanism to advertise such BGP Next Hop dependant Capabilities.
+RFC 5492 advertises the capabilities of the BGP peer.
+When the BGP peer is not the same as the BGP Next-Hop, it is useful to also be able to advertise the capability of the BGP Next-Hop, in particular to advertise forwarding plane features.
+This document defines a mechanism to advertise such BGP Next Hop dependent Capabilities.

 This document defines a new BGP non-transitive attribute to carry Next-Hop Capabilities.
-This attribute is deleted or possibly modified when the BGP Next Hop is changed.
+This attribute is guaranteed to be deleted or updated when the BGP Next Hop is changed, in order to reflect the capabilities of the new BGP Next-Hop.

-This document also defines a Next-Hop capability to advertise the ability to handle the MPLS Entropy Label defined in RFC 6790.
+This document also defines a Next-Hop capability to advertise the ability to process the MPLS Entropy Label as an egress LSR for all NLRI advertised in the BGP UPDATE.
 It updates RFC 6790 with regard to this BGP signaling.